Jay C. Block: Personal life

-Block divorced his wife, Kelli, in 2019.
+Block met his first wife, Kelli, while attending North Dakota State University.

 As of 2024, Block had four children and was married to Jennifer.
-His daughter Maddie has vocally opposed his policies through posts on TikTok and comments in the media.
-Maddie Block told The New York Times that "she would have been more willing to overlook their disagreements if her father were not in office.
-However, he was influencing policies that she believed were hurting people, she said, and he had not been receptive to her private confrontations.
-'That was when I was like, I think I kind of need to start speaking out about this,' she said."
+His daughter Maddie Block, who supports Palestinian rights, has openly been critical of his defense of Israel's actions during the Gaza War along with his stances regarding abortion.
+She told The New York Times that "she would have been more willing to overlook their disagreements if her father were not in office."
+In response, Block stated he "supported her right to say whatever she wanted about his political positions".